ulfschneider/ulf.website/content/posts/2022-11-25-unblock-longrunning-javascript-on-the-server.md

 > <footer><a href="https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/">The Node.js Event Loop, Timers, and process.nextTick()</a></footer>

-The `unblockLongrunner()` function has to be called from within longrunning actions.
+The `unblockLongrunner()` function has to be called from within long-running actions.
 It´s a balancing act to not call it too often, because there is a computing overhead attached to it, and also calling it often enough, to avoid the blocking.
-The balancing requires to analyse the longrunning code and to play with certain calls of `unblockLongrunner()`.
+The balancing requires to analyze the long-running code and to play with certain calls of `unblockLongrunner()`.
 In my case it looks like:

 ```js
 async function getInitialTransitionData() {